 Some employees not covered by Montana's overtime law can still receive this benefit from the Fair Labor Standards Act (FLSA).
 Much like the state law, the federal rule requires overtime pay at a rate of 1.5 times an employee's regular rate when a "non-exempt" employee works more than 40 hours in a workweek.
 Montana employers must follow both state and federal overtime rules, and apply the rule that gives the most benefits.

 Not all employees are covered by federal overtime law.
 These employees are referred to as "exempt" employees.
-For an employee to be exempt from federal overtime law, their job duties must fall into a recognized category, such as an office manager, and they must be paid on a salary basis a wage not less than $455 per week (as of 2017).
+For an employee to be exempt from federal overtime law, their job duties must fall into a recognized category, such as an office manager, and they must be paid on a salary basis a wage not less than $684 per week.